META-CMP/data/README.md

 This dataset of 10714 studies then entered into the artificial intelligence-supported abstract screening to exclude clearly ineligible studies according to our eligibility criteria as defined in [Sec.
 3.5 of our pre-registration](https://osf.io/4jxk3).
 The title and abstract screening was conducted independently by two researchers using [ASReview](https://asreview.nl/).
 [Sec.
 3.6.1 of our pre-registration](https://osf.io/4jxk3) presents the details of the abstract screening process.
 [Sec.
 3.7.1 of our pre-registration](https://osf.io/4jxk3) defines the stopping rules for the abstract screening phase.
 See [here](data/study_search/database_search/processed/abstract_screening) for further documentation and related files of the abstract screening.

 After the abstract screening we conducted some validity tests as well as agreement and overlap analysis on the merged abstract screening data of both screeners.
-We then randomized the order of the potentially relevant studies and prepared files to assist and document the full text download.[^2] See [here](data/study_search/database_search/processed/post_AS/testing_merging_dowload_prep.pdf) for the documentation and [here](data/study_search/database_search/processed/post_AS/testing_and_merging_of_AS_data.R) for the R code for these steps.
+We then randomized the order of the potentially relevant studies and prepared files to assist and document the full text download.
+See [here](data/study_search/database_search/processed/post_AS/testing_merging_dowload_prep.pdf) for the documentation and [here](data/study_search/database_search/processed/post_AS/testing_and_merging_of_AS_data.R) for the R code for these steps.

-[^2]: See [here](data/study_search/database_search/processed/post_AS/full_text_download_HIWI_sheet.pdf) for the guidance for the full text download.

 ### Full text screening

+#### PDF retrieval

+Following the abstract screening, we proceeded to download full texts of the potentially relevant studies.
+The full text download was conducted by research assistants using standardized procedures as documented [here](data/study_search/database_search/processed/post_AS/full_text_download_HIWI_sheet.pdf).
+The studies were divided into [26 Excel files]() about 100 bibliographic entries each.
+For each entry, research assistants attempted to access PDFs via the provided URLs or DOIs, or by searching Google Scholar when direct links were unavailable or not working.
+All PDFs were saved using their BibtexKey as filename in a centralized folder.
+During the download process, assistants verified that each PDF matched the bibliographic information, checked for the most recent version of working papers, and documented various attributes including availability status, whether the paper was retracted, duplicates, and whether it was a master's/bachelor's thesis (which we defined as non-eligible).
+Special attention was paid to accessing the most current versions of working papers that may have been subsequently published in journals.

+#### Full text assesment, coding and data extraction

 ...